 Net sales are presented net of taxes and discounts.
-The significant judgment made by the Company is presented in Note 2.17 and regarding revenue recognition it considers that revenue is derived from the single performance obligation to transfer its products under arrangements in which the transfer of control of the products and the fulfillment of the Company's performance obligation occur at the same time and that revenue from the sale of goods is recognized when the Company has transferred control of the goods to the buyer and the buyer obtains the benefits from the goods, the potential cash flows and the amount of revenue (the transaction price) can be measured reliably, and the consideration is to be transferred, which means it is probable that the Company will collect the consideration to which it is entitled to in exchange for the goods.
+The significant judgment made by the Company is presented in Note 2.17 and regarding revenue recognition it considers that such recognition is derived from the sole performance obligation to transfer its products or services in accordance with contracts and commercial agreements.
+The transfer of control and the fulfillment of the Company's performance obligation occur at the same time, at which time the revenue of sale of goods and services is recognized by the Company.
+It is also considered that the buyer obtains the benefits of the acquisitions, the potential cash flows, and the amount of revenue (transaction price) can be reliably measured, and the consideration must be transferred, meaning that the Company is likely to receive the consideration to which it is entitled in exchange for the products or services.

-The significant judgment also considers whether the customer has obtained control over the asset depends on when the goods are made available to the carrier or the buyer takes possession of the goods, depending on the delivery terms.
-For the Company's operations, generally the criteria to recognize revenue has been met when its products are delivered to its customers (CIF term) or to a carrier who will transport the goods to its customers (FOB term) and these are the point in time when the Company has completed its performance obligations.
-Revenue is measured at the transaction price of the consideration received or receivable, the amount the Company expects to be entitled to.
+For the Company's operations, generally the revenue recognition criteria are met when its products are delivered to its customers (CIF term) or to a carrier that will transport the goods to its customers (FOB term) and these are the times when the Company has generally fulfilled its performance obligations.